WHFS (historic): 1960s

-The original owners were considerably underfunded, and the station was sold in 1963.
-The station was initially moved to Norfolk Ave. in Bethesda and later to Woodmont Ave.
-All these locations are within a three-block area.
-When Jacob Einstein became general manager and part-owner in 1967, the station had a broadcast signal of 2,300 watts.
+The station was initially moved to Norfolk Avenue in Bethesda and later to Woodmont Avenue—all within a three-block area.

+In 1983, The Washington Post reported:

 When Mr. Einstein became general manager of WHFS, the station had been on the air for six years and was lucky to draw 800 listeners a night with its format of pop, light classical and jazz.
-"Then a guy named Frank Richards came in one day wearing cutoffs and a leather vest, played me a tape of rock music from Los Angeles," Mr. Einstein told The Washington Post in 1983.
-"We were losing so much money that another couple of dollars couldn't hurt, right?
+"Then a guy named Frank Richards came in one day wearing cutoffs and a leather vest, played me a tape of rock music from Los Angeles.
+We were losing so much money that another couple of dollars couldn't hurt, right?
 So we put him on.
 My God, the calls!
 I never knew we had an audience!"
 In 1969, three would-be DJs—Joshua Brooks, Sara Vass and Mark Gorbulew—approached Mr. Einstein with an idea for a free-form rock-and-roll program.
 They went on under the name Spiritus Cheese (derived from a cheese company in New York), and a new era was born.
 "It was Jake's vision that FM radio and rock-and-roll were about to collide," said Mr. Einstein's daughter Rose, who briefly worked at WHFS.
 "He saw it as an all-night format that would sustain a station."
 Within months, WHFS was drawing an average nightly audience of 32,700 listeners.
 Spiritus Cheese lasted just a year—someone complained about a four-letter word in a Firesign Theatre skit broadcast on the air—but by then the station had found its niche.